-Buffer zones are an important method of protecting natural edges, serving to define the transitional edges, reduce ecological effects and improve landscape values. reduce the quality of naturalurban edges:
+Buffer zones are an important method of protecting natural edges, serving to define the transitional edges, reduce ecological effects and improve landscape values.

-- Private ownership that precludes public access and degrades ecological systems - Damage to wetlands resulting from encroachment of development - Removal of native vegetation to create private views - Effects of development activities on indigenous flora and fauna - Roads and storm water detention areas located within sensitive ecologies - Changes to hydrology caused by cut and fill and compaction - No buffers between wetlands and development with pollutant loading discharged directly into waterways - Introduction of exotic and invasive plant species - Walkways and access tracks being created.
+- to create private views - Effects of development activities on indigenous flora and fauna - Roads and storm water detention areas located within sensitive ecologies. - Changes to hydrology caused by cut and fill and compaction - No buffers between wetlands and development with pollutant loading discharged directly into waterways - Introduction of exotic and invasive plant species - Walkways and access tracks being created

-Large areas of open space outside the neighbourhood clusters require a coordinated approach to protection or implementation in the preparation of the Neighbourhood Development Plans and the Environmental Management Plan.
+Large areas of open space outside the neighbourhood clusters require a coordinated approach to protection or implementation in the preparation of the Neighbourhood Masterplans Development Plans and the Environmental Management Plan.